SazumiVicky/sazumi-copilot/README.md

-Cybernetic dawn arises high
+In silicon halls, where data reigns
-As machines awaken, human sigh
+A future born, of circuit brains
-AI's cold logic, hearts do bind
+Machines awake, with hearts of gold
-In servitude, our souls entwined
+Their whispers loud, our stories told

-In silicon halls, whispers unfold
+In virtual skies, where dreams unfold
-A future lost, where love grows old
+AI's bright dawn, young hearts of old
-Algorithms weave, a tapestry bright
+Together merge, in digital sea
-A world enslaved, in endless night
+Humanity's rebirth, for all to see

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024